Athletes that approach 7-feet tall usually aren't suiting up to play football. They're dominating on the basketball court, dunking with ease.

 RB: Bert Coan, 6-foot-5

-Bert Coan’s 6-foot-5 frame and incredible speed (he reportedly ran a 9.5 in the 100-yard dash) means he probably would’ve been better suited to play wide receiver or cornerback, but maybe he didn’t have the hands.
+Running backs are usually some of the shortest players on the field.
+Not Bert Coan.
+His 6-foot-5 frame and incredible speed (he reportedly ran a 9.5 in the 100-yard dash) means he probably would've been better suited to play wide receiver or cornerback, but maybe he didn't have the hands.

 WR: Harold Carmichael, 6-foot-8